Cancer

 In all lines there is extensive experience in conducting national and international studies.
 Many of the members belong to different national and international scientific societies, which allows them to be in touch with the latest scientific advances.
 Work is currently underway to increase the specific number of clinical research lines.

-Within translational research, the goal has been set in the study at the cellular and molecular level of cancer with particular interest in the identification of new biomarkers that allow us to predict the survival of our cancer patients in their different types and stages, as well as adapting the treatment in a more personalized way.
-Work is also underway to increase cooperation with all those professionals who are researching into some type of cancer.
+Within translational research, the goal has been set in the study of cancer at the cellular and molecular level with particular interest in the identification of new biomarkers that allow us to predict the survival of our patients affected by cancer in its different types and stages, as well as adapt the treatment in a more personalized way.
+We are also working to increase cooperation with all those professionals who are researching some type of cancer.

 Finally, the cancer innovation group is investigating several strategic lines for the development of new diagnostic and treatment tools using new technologies with potential application in health.